codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 * Unlimited team seats
 * In-app chat support

 The **monthly** subscription is **$299/month** payable by credit card.
 Additional concurrencies are **$100/month**.
+If you would like to set up a monthly subscription, please contact us [here](https://codemagic.io/contact/).

 An **annual** subscription with **20% discount** is **$2,870/year**.
 Additional concurrencies are **$960/year**.

 The Professional plan can only be paid for with credit card.

-If you require annual invoicing please refer to the Enterprise plan below.
+If you have already created a Team in the Codemagic web app, you can upgrade to the Professional plan as follows:

+1. Log in to Codemagic.
+2. Click **Billing** in the left-hand menu.
+3. Click on your Team account.
+4. Click on the **Enable billing** button.
+5. Enter your **credit card** details and **company information**.
+6. Once you have entered your details, the pay-as-you-go billing will be enabled.
+To upgrade to the annual Professional plan, click on the **Upgrade** button and follow the instructions to subscribe to the Professional plan.

-If you would like to upgrade to a Professional plan, please contact us [here](https://codemagic.io/contact/).
+If you require additional concurrencies or have any other questions about the Professional plan, please contact us [here](https://codemagic.io/contact/).

+If you require annual invoicing, please refer to the Professional Plus and Enterprise plans below.

 ## Professional Plus Plan